 The Department of State will not send you a notification letter.
-The U.S. government has never sent emails to notify individuals that they have been selected, and there are no plans to use email for this purpose for the DV-2021 program.
+The U.S. government has never sent emails to notify individuals that they have been selected, and there are no plans to use email for this purpose for the DV-2022 program.
 If you are a selectee, you will only receive email communications regarding your visa appointment after you have responded to the notification instructions on Entrant Status Check.
 These emails will not contain information on the actual appointment date and time; they will simply tell you to go to the Entrant Status Check website for details.
-The Department of State may send emails reminding DV lottery applicants to check the ESC for their status.
-However, such emails will never indicate whether the lottery applicant was selected or not.
+The Department of State may send emails reminding DV program applicants to check the Entrant Status Check for their status.
+However, such emails will never indicate whether the DV program applicant was selected or not.